 - 1 teaspoon vanilla extract

-- 2/3 cup walnuts toasted and chopped
+- 75 grams (about 2/3 cup) walnuts or pecans toasted and chopped

 - BAKE.
-Pour thte batter into the prepare loaf pan(s) and bake for 60 minutes for a 9x5-inch pan and about 50 minutes for the 6x3-inch loaves.
+Pour thte batter into the prepare loaf pan(s) and bake for 60 minutes for a 9x5-inch loaf pan and about 50 minutes for the 6x3-inch loaves.
 The loaves are done when they are golden brown on top and the cake will spring back when you press it.

 - COOL.
 Transfer the pan(s) on a wire rack and cool completely before removing the bread from the pan.